miholler/NSpecifications/README.md

 		public static readonly Specification<User> All = Specification.ForAll<User>();
     }

-While in the first member `Locked` specification is only instantiated once (it's a readonly static field), for the second member `NamedLike` the specification have to be instantiated for every given text parameter (it's a static factory method).
+While in the first member `LockedOut` specification is only instantiated once (it's a readonly static field), for the second member `NamedLike` the specification have to be instantiated for every given text parameter (it's a static factory method).
 That's OK and that's just the way that specifications are meant to work.

 When I need to call my domain and execute the query I do it like this: